umich-brcf-bioinf/workshop-reproducible-computing/source/Module07-intro-to-snakemake.md

 ## What is Snakemake?

-### Consider a "traditional" data workflow

-TODO: Pic
-This is a single script with three steps to transform raw chicken into fried chicken.
-Note that there is one input and one output to this pipeline.

-### An equivalent Snakefile

-TODO: Pic
-By declaring the inputs and outputs for each of the rules, Snakemake now understands the relationship of the individual rules.

-### Snakemake Interprets the Snakefile

-TODO: Pic
-Snakemake is a python program that interprets the Snakefile against the file system and uses rules to transform inputs into outputs as necessary.
+Snakemake is a python program that interprets a text file describing your workflow against the file system and uses rules in that workflow to transform inputs into outputs as necessary.
 Snakemake is essentially **declarative** meaning that you don't tell it what to do, you simply ask for the final output and Snakemake figures out what it needs to do.
-That declarative pattern enables key functionality:
+That declarative pattern supports several key attributes:

 - Snakemake workflows can gracefully extend to new inputs.
 - Snakemake is modular.
 - Snakemake is portable.
 - Snakemake is “durable” (i.e it crashes with poise).
 - Snakemake is efficient.

-### Snakemake is efficient
-TODO: Pic

-A. Consider a traditional workflow with four transformation steps.
-Each step has a expected run-time (height) and also requires a certain amount of resources (CPUs, memory, etc.) (width).
-To run these steps in a single script, I have to allocate the maximum amount of resources for the entire execution time.
-The resulting "whitespace" is wasted money or wasted resources.

-B. Multiplexing makes this worse.

-C. Snakemake rules declare their resource footprints individually.
-Snakemake can pack transformations tighter and automatically parallelize anything that fits into your resource allocation.

-### Snakemake lets you focus on your workflow
-TODO: Pic

-Snakemake neatly separates the general concerns of workflow automation from the specific steps of your workflow.

 ## Build a Snakefile

+A Snakefile is a text file that decribes your workflow.
+It is interpreted by the `snakemake` command.
+Building a good Snakefile is the key step in understanding Snakemake, so we'll begin there.

 ### Consider a sample bash script